-Oversized loads present a unique challenge for truck drivers.
+Oversized Loads Extreme TruckingAn oversized load presents a unique challenge for truck drivers.
 While they're more difficult to handle than standard loads, they also have several perks that make the job worthwhile.
-If you're looking for a way to add a challenging twist to your trip or make more money on the next haul, taking an oversized load can offer everything you're after.
+If you're looking for a way to add a challenging twist to your trip or make more money on the next haul, applying for oversized load driver jobs may offer everything you're after.

 What Is an Oversized Load?